How Many Store Visitors A Day?

 Next, the code is applied only to the usable square-footage, meaning floor space not occupied by tables, columns, stairs and other interior objects.
 Based on actual Apple store floor plans, about 82 percent of a mall store’s public retail space is considered useable under the LSC.

+Now, on with the actual calculations for an Apple retail store.
 A typical Apple store is open 11 hours a day, and a typical U.S. mall store has 2,700 square-feet of public space.
 There are about 30 Apple employees on the floor at a typical mall store.

 Using all these figures, you would figure an LSC occupant load, which would then be used to establish the amount of exit space (total exit width, really, leading to how many doors) required to safely assemble the rated occupant load.
 In practice, architects typically increase or decrease the occupant load, and consequently the exit space, to meet their particular design requirements.

-However, using just the basic occupant load from the LSC, one can figure a standard, three-exit maximum number of visitors.
+However, using just the basic occupant load from the LSC, one can calculate a standard, three-exit maximum number of visitors.
 So using these calculations, and assuming that the store is instantly full at opening, and continues to stay full all day (an unrealistic situation), a U.S., mall-sited Apple retail store could safely host a maximum of 12,584 visitors a day (see diagram below).

 In reality, Apple’s average of 401 stores open during the second fiscal quarter of 2013 hosted just 2,083 visitors a day, less than 17 percent of the theoretical capacity.
 Naturally, there is a wide variation among the stores, with some stores hosting at least five times that figure.